VirtusLab/crypt/README.md

 ### Integration testing

-Update properties in `Makfile` if necessary and run:
+Update properties in the `Makefile` and run:

     make integrationtest